GEMS embeddings of Hayward regular black holes in massless and massive gravities: introduction

-Black holes are among the most mysterious and fascinating objects in our universe, observationally as well as theoretically.
-Theoretically, it dates back to a century ago when Schwarzschild found a spherically symmetric vacuum solution of Einstein's gravitational field equations, and in the same year, Einstein suggested the existence of gravitational waves as a natural outcome of his general relativity.
-Observationally, exactly a century later, LIGO with Virgo collaboration \cite{LIGOScientific:2016aoc} detected the gravitational waves, representing the merger of two stellar mass black holes.
-In 2019, the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse} finally detected the direct image of a black hole and its event horizon.
 The generalization of the Schwarzschild black hole solution to the electrically charged one \cite{Reissner:1916,Nordstrom:2018} was done immediately after the work, and the more general and realistic rotating black hole solutions \cite{Kerr:1963,Newman:1965} were found in the 1960s.
 However, all of these black hole solutions have a curvature singularity at $r = 0$ in which spacetime is geodesically incomplete.
 According to the singularity theorem proved by Hawking and Penrose \cite{Hawking:1973}, singularity is inevitable.
 Moreover, the usual laws of physics break down at the singularity and many physicists believe that quantum gravity effects would work near the singularity.
 Nevertheless, since we do not have a complete quantum gravity theory yet, another line of work to avoid singularity has been pursued on regular black holes.
-Such works began with Gliner \cite{Gliner:1966} and Sakharov \cite{Sakharov:1966} who proposed a way to avoid the singularity in terms of the matter source which has a de Sitter core with an equation of state $\rho=-p$ at the center of the spacetime.
+Such works began with Gliner \cite{Gliner:1966} and Sakharov \cite{Sakharov:1966} who proposed a way to avoid the singularity in terms of the matter source, which has a de Sitter core with an equation of state $\rho=-p$ at the center of the spacetime.
 To avoid the singularity problem, Bardeen \cite{Bardeen:1968} also proposed a model of a regular black hole obeying the weak energy condition and thus the model does not obey at least one condition of Hawking-Penrose's singularity theorem.
 However, the Bardeen's regular black hole solution is not an exact solution to Einstein's equations.
 After more than three decades, Ayon-Beato and Garcia \cite{Ayon-Beato:2000mjt} showed that the Bardeen's metric could be interpreted as a magnetic solution to Einstein's equations coupled to nonlinear electrodynamics.
-Since then there has been a lot of work on regular black holes including Dymnikova \cite{Dymnikova:1992ux,Dymnikova:1999cz}, Bronnikov\cite{Bronnikov:2000vy}, Hayward \cite{Hayward:2005gi}, Ayon-Beato and Garcia \cite{Ayon-Beato:1998hmi}, and more \cite{Mars:1996khm,Borde:1996df,Burinskii:2002pz,Mbonye:2005im,Bronnikov:2005gm,Berej:2006cc, Bambi:2013ufa,Balart:2014cga,Balart:2016zrd,Fan:2016hvf}.
-These studies have inspired further investigations related to such black holes, for examples, regarding particle geodesics \cite{Abbas:2014oua,Stuchlik:2014qja,Zhao:2017cwk,Chiba:2017nml,Dymnikova:2019muu,Khan:2021wzm}, the shadows of regular black holes \cite{Lamy:2018zvj,Stuchlik:2019uvf,Becerril:2020fek}, and the quasi-normal modes \cite{Fernando:2012yw,Flachi:2012nv,Lin:2013ofa,Saleh:2018hba,Cai:2021ele}.
-The thermodynamics and phase transitions for regular black holes have also been studied widely in Refs. \cite{Myung:2007av,Sharif:2011ja,Saadat:2013rna,Tharanath:2014naa, Sebastian:2015psa,Gan:2016pbu,Ghosh:2018bxg,Ali:2018boy,Aros:2019quj, Nam:2019clw,Kumar:2020uyz,Merriam:2021bar,Sharif:2022oym}.
+Since then, there has been a lot of work on regular black holes, including Dymnikova \cite{Dymnikova:1992ux,Dymnikova:1999cz}, Bronnikov\cite{Bronnikov:2000vy}, Hayward \cite{Hayward:2005gi}, Ayon-Beato and Garcia \cite{Ayon-Beato:1998hmi}, and more \cite{Mars:1996khm,Borde:1996df,Burinskii:2002pz,Mbonye:2005im,Bronnikov:2005gm,Berej:2006cc, Bambi:2013ufa,Balart:2014cga,Balart:2016zrd,Fan:2016hvf}.
+These studies have inspired further investigations related to such black holes, for example, regarding particle geodesics \cite{Abbas:2014oua,Stuchlik:2014qja,Zhao:2017cwk,Chiba:2017nml,Pradhan:2018oha, Dymnikova:2019muu,Zhang:2021uaz,Khan:2021wzm,Rayimbaev:2022hrn}, the shadows of regular black holes \cite{Lamy:2018zvj,Stuchlik:2019uvf,Becerril:2020fek,Ling:2022vrv}, and the quasi-normal modes \cite{Fernando:2012yw,Flachi:2012nv,Lin:2013ofa,Saleh:2018hba,Cai:2021ele}.
+The thermodynamics and phase transitions for regular black holes have also been studied widely in Refs. \cite{Myung:2007av,Sharif:2011ja,Saadat:2013rna,Tharanath:2014naa, Sebastian:2015psa,Gan:2016pbu,Ghosh:2018bxg,Ali:2018boy,Aros:2019quj, Nam:2019clw,Kruglov:2019wjv,Kumar:2020uyz,Kumar:2020xvu,Merriam:2021bar,Sharif:2022oym}.